-The fuel system on your Pursuit boat has one fuel tank and is equipped with a manual "ON/OFF" fuel valve.
+The fuel system on your Pursuit boat has one fuel tank and is equipped with two manual "ON/OFF" fuel valves.
 Refer to the Schematics section.
-The fuel valve and tank fittings are accessed through deck plates on the cockpit deck surface.
-The valve is off when the handle is perpendicular to the fuel flow.
+The fuel valves and tank fittings are accessed through a removable cover located under the aft mechanical space hatch on the DC 266.
+The vales are off when the handles are perpendicular to the fuel flow.